Mounagiri Hanuman Temple: Monument

 The main monument, at the center of the temple, is 39 ft high, made from a single stone.
 The temple is located in a peaceful environment outside the city without any disturbances occurring.
-The temple construction work is still under process, and is going very slowly due to the financial problems, and looking for donors to finish the construction of the temple.
+The temple construction work is still in process, and is going very slowly due to the financial problems, and looking for donors to finish the construction of the temple.

 Location and contact information

 The temple is located in Hampapuram Village, Bengaluru highway (NH 44), Ananthapuramu district (formerly Anantapur), Andhra Pradesh, 7.4 km from Rapthadu Mandal.
 Buses are available from all places in Andhra Pradesh and Telangana, Bengaluru, and Chennai to reach this temple.

 The nearest railway station is Anantapur, 12.6 km away.
 Buses and private taxis are available while the nearest airport is Sri Sathya Sai Airport in Puttaparthi, 71 km away from the temple.